Brunch – the best bits of breakfast and lunch combined, with the added bonus of a lie in. Here’s where to go…

 Manahatta, Minerva House, 29 East Parade, Leeds, West Yorkshire, LS1 5PS & 11 Merrion Street, Leeds, West Yorkshire, LS1 6PG.

-Grön Kafe is brought to you by nomadic chef Matt Healy, which is very much a guarantee of quality.
-It has relaxing Scandinavian decor and a modern feel that extends to the menu, with its considered vegan and vegetarian options.
+Grön Kafe has relaxing Scandinavian decor and a modern feel that extends to the menu, with its considered vegan and vegetarian options.
 The whole place is geared around brekkie and brunch, so order up some expertly-brewed coffee and then dive into poached eggs perked up with chive oil or scrambled eggs elevated with a shaving of truffle.
-The pancakes come studded with cinnamon sugar, typical of the little touches that lift every dish.
+The pancakes come studded with cinnamon sugar, typical of the neat little touches that lift every dish.
 The vegan hash is amazing, the gluten-free options numerous.

 Grön Kafe, 454 Roundhay Road, Leeds, West Yorkshire, LS8 2HU.